Royal College of Surgeons of Edinburgh

 The Royal College of Surgeons of Edinburgh (RCSEd) is a professional organisation of surgeons.
 The RCSEd has five faculties, covering a broad spectrum of surgical, dental, and other medical and healthcare specialities.
-Its main campus is located on Nicolson Street, Edinburgh, centred around the 18th century Surgeons' Hall.
+Its main campus is located on Nicolson Street, Edinburgh, centred around the Surgeons' Hall.
 The campus includes Surgeons' Hall Museums, a medical and surgical library, a skills laboratory, a symposium hall, administrative offices and a hotel.
 A second UK office was opened in Birmingham in 2014 and an international office opened in Kuala Lumpur, Malaysia, in 2018.

 It is one of the oldest surgical corporations in the world and traces its origins to 1505 when the Barber Surgeons of Edinburgh were formally incorporated by the then Edinburgh Town Council by the granting of a seal of cause or charter.

 RCSEd represents members and fellows across the UK and the world, spanning several disciplines, including surgery, dentistry, perioperative care, pre-hospital care, and remote, rural, and humanitarian healthcare.
 The majority of its UK members are based in England.
 Its membership includes those at all career stages from medical students to trainees, consultants, and those who have retired from practice.

 The council is the governing body of RCSEd and represents the professional interests of the college membership.
 As a charitable organisation, the members of the council are also trustees of the college.
 The council comprises five office-bearers, 15 elected members, one trainee member, and the Dean of the Faculty of Dental Surgery.

 History

-In 1505, the Edinburgh Guild of Barbers and Surgeons was formally incorporated as a craft guild of the city, and this recognition is embodied in the Seal of Cause (or Charter of Privileges), which was granted to the Barber Surgeons by the Town Council of Edinburgh on 1 July 1505.
+In 1505, the Edinburgh Incorporation of Barbers and Surgeons was formally incorporated from the earlier craft guild of the city, and this recognition is embodied in the Seal of Cause (or Charter of Privileges), which was granted to the Barber Surgeons by the Town Council of Edinburgh on 1 July 1505.
 The Seal of Cause conferred various privileges and imposed certain important duties, the most important of these being that every surgical master should have full knowledge of anatomy and surgical procedures and that surgical apprentices should be literate (a very unusual stipulation at that time).
-At the end of an apprenticeship, that the apprentice's knowledge was to be tested, by examination, which remains a core function of the RCSEd to the present and is still relevant to surgical practice.

-In 1722 the Barbers formally separated from the Surgeons' Incorporation by decree of the Court of Session to found the Society of Barbers of Edinburgh, which would exist until 1922.

-In 2005 RCSEd celebrated its quincentenary, having been in continuous existence for 500 years.
+At the end of an apprenticeship, the apprentice's knowledge was to be tested, by examination, and the assessment and examination of surgeons remains a core function of the RCSEd to the present day.
+In 1722 the Barbers formally separated from the Incorporation.
+In 1778 King George III granted a new charter by which the Incorporation became The Royal College of Surgeons of the City of Edinburgh.
+In 2005 the RCSEd celebrated its quincentenary, having been in continuous existence for 500 years.
+The college maintains a continuous list of all its fellows, which is unbroken from 1581 to the present day.